gregcartwright/dissertation/NewPlan.md

 of all deaths.

 ### Office for national statistics
-Looked at all adult deaths in England for a 4 month period in 2012.
+Looked at all adult sdeaths in England for a 4 month period in 2012.
 Excluded all deaths due to accident, homicide and suicide.
-42% of remaining deaths were not due to cancer or cardiovascular disease.
+42% of remaining deaths were not due to cancer or cardiovascular disease (CVD).
 What proportion of this was frailty?

+59% of the deaths were in people aged 80 or over.
+(Think about frailty prevalence in this age group) In this age group, 70% of the deaths were non-cancer and non-CVD.

 ### Romero-ortuno et al 2016
 There should not be one tool for measuring frailty, as different tools suit